Introduction: The Principle of Fallibility

 Take for example a believer of an organised religion.
 The first problem of course, is that a believer may not be open to the possibility of fallibility.
 (As noted above) If they genuinely believe their scripture to be without fault, and truly representative of reality—then they have admitted that no ideas outside of this particular rendition of reality can possibly be valid to them.
 Therefore, a debate would be quite pointless in this case.

-Secondly, in more conservative settings it’s possible that one’s family and community relationships are formed around the membership of this idea.
+But the real issue involves the tangible consequences at stake for our believer.
+One’s family and community relationships in many cases are formed around the membership and protection of this idea.
 Apostasy of one’s faith can often result in damaged relationships and the severing of community ties.
 (Death and imprisonment in some cases also) Therefore, to defend a viewpoint can be far more nuanced than mere ego.
 It’s a way of life, a Darwinian truth system that has supported layers and layers of real-world order and prosperity to those who adhere to such truths.
 To suddenly dismiss these truths, would be quite literally chaotic in most cases.